Michael-R-Dickinson/Git-Journal/journal.md

 # 8/9/22

 Todays Progress: Fixed a bug with gallery item clickability on the 20i website.
 Also merged my a11y changes to the 20i website.
 Started looking into heading level consistency as well.

+# 8/10/22

+Todays Progress: Almost finished adding a11y features to the index page.
+I have a `skip to content` button that works but might not be up to standards with react best practices.
+I hope itl work though as its one of the few real component contributions that ive made.

+Thoughts: I would really like to get to work on ui components or really anything that involves some creativity and gives me a chance to contribute something meaningful.
+I dont terribly mind a11y as im happy to do whatever but I had hoped this would be a  opportunity to get hands on experience with react.